ConfSched/ConfSched/docs/admin.md

 Please note: you will need to have the <code>php-mcrypt</code> extension installed in order to use Laravel.

 Next step is to grab all the front end dependencies.
 For this, we use Grunt and Bower.
+Run the following in your ConfSched directory:

 <code>npm install</code>

 This installs Grunt which we use to automate the build process for our front end code.
+Again, run this in your ConfSched directory:

 <code>bower install boostrap-sass</code>